 v2REST APIs, such as Event Portal

-- beta REST APIs, such as our new Service Lifecycle API for Mission Control
+- beta REST APIs, such as our new Event Broker Services API for Mission Control

 In the future, we’ll continue to update our REST API documentation with guides and information that developers can use for integrating with our REST APIs.
 Don't hesitate to contact us if you have any feedback or suggestions.

-We are excited to announce the beta release of the new Service Lifecycle APIs for Mission Control.
-The new Service Lifecycle APIs allow you to create, retrieve, update, and delete event broker services.
-When compared to the legacy Service Lifecycle APIs, these new REST APIs are more consistent, easier to use, and align with our API best practices in PubSub+ Cloud.
-For more information, see the Service Lifecycle v2 REST API.
+v2 REST API to manage the lifecycle of services in Mission Control.
+The new Event Broker Services API allows you to create, retrieve, update, and delete event broker services.
+When compared to the legacy APIs in Mission Control, the new Event Broker Services API is more consistent, easier to use, and aligns with our API best practices in PubSub+ Cloud.
+For more information, see the Event Broker Services v2 REST API.

-Information for the existing legacy Service Lifecycle APIs for Mission Control are still available here.
+The information for the APIs to manage the lifecycle of event broker services for Mission Control are still available here.